 PISCES: FEB 19 – MAR 20

 Pisces represents the logical conclusion of Aquarius’ radical ideas for humanity: once we’re all on board, the ego dies.
-A typical Pisces persona won’t make a strong initial impression — some may go so far as to consider themselves boring.
-Little do they know that the dreamy, selfless fish denotes the highest stage of spiritual evolution: merging into the great unknown, which we presume is filled with compassion and unified consciousness.
+A typical Pisces persona won’t make a strong initial impression — possibly because it’s already a little out to lunch.
+The dreamy, selfless fish denotes a more gentle kind of death than that of Scorpio: one of merging into the great unknown, which we presume is filled with compassion and unified consciousness.